Get Webhook Signing Key

 const crypto = require('crypto');

-function verifyLaminaWebhook(rawBody, signatureHex, timestamp, publicKeyBase64) {
+function verifyLaminaWebhook(rawBody, signatureHex, timestamp, jwk) {

-const publicKey = crypto.createPublicKey({
+const publicKey = crypto.createPublicKey({ key: jwk, format: 'jwk' });

 const message = Buffer.from(timestamp + '.' + rawBody);